Enabling Platforms

 Platform Chair: Dr Charley De Bock

-Platform Lead: Dr Rob Salomon
+Platform Lead: Rob Salomon

 High Throughput Screening